-Here's my guide to visiting the Picasso Museum in Paris, known as the Musée National Picasso-Paris.
+Let me recommend the Picasso Museum, known as the Musée National Picasso-Paris.
 It’s a fantastic single artist museum and a must see site in Paris for art lovers.

 Visiting the quietly prestigious museum took me back to my youthful days.
 And if there were a nugget of wisdom I could give my younger self, it would be don’t fall for artistic men like Pablo Picasso.